 The state of the workplace mailroom: is your workplace delivery management enough?

 69% of those who took the Wakefield Research workplace experience survey say they have had a personal package delivered to them at work.
 There are a multitude of compelling reasons why.
 Among the top reasons named by our survey-takers: convenience based on not being present at home during delivery windows (63%), concern for security (50%), and privacy reasons (37%).

 According to a Shopify report, online shopping is expected to nearly double from $2.3 trillion to $4.5 trillion by 2021.
 As online shopping increases, personal deliveries to your workplace are sure to follow suit, as people are not able to be home to receive packages.

 How can companies keep up with their workforce’s personal deliveries?
 Let’s start with the front desk.
 No matter the role you have or the size of your company, workplace technology should always make your day easier and better.
 This is especially true for office managers, who wear many hats and field tens if not hundreds of questions a day about everything from the Wi-Fi password to wayfinding.

 The steady growth of e-commerce, ability to order quickly from our mobile devices from anywhere, and super-fast shipping, means more and more employees get their packages delivered to their places of work.

 From a practical and logistical standpoint, all of these workplace deliveries can create quite the burden for office managers and front desk teams typically tasked with delivery management.
-As previously noted, office managers work hard, fielding tons of questions already throughout their busy day with grace and a smile.
-Without a more automated, digital delivery management process, they are also tasked with answering questions from teammates wondering if a package has arrived yet.
+Without delivery management software to automate the process, workplace managers are also tasked with answering questions from teammates wondering if a package has arrived yet.